Early Middle Ages

 It can be argued that the Peace of Good principle became the start of what we now call public order and that its success has greatly contributed to the prosperity that is linked to the High Middle Ages.

-According to Robert Fossier 1 the movement started around 990 in central France, reached northern France and Flanders in 1020, Germany around 1050 and Italy towards the end of the century.
+According to Robert Fossier [1.
+The Axe and the Oath, 2010, p263] the movement started around 990 in central France, reached northern France and Flanders in 1020, Germany around 1050 and Italy towards the end of the century.

 While, as we all know, this didn’t stop wars and fighting, in the absence of proper security laws and supporting legal systems, it made an enormous positive contribution to establishing some basic security after the previous couple of dark ages of total anarchy.